1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/Topic 2.2.md

+> sublimate: from solid to gass, no liquid
 #### Water coolant
  - high tmepatrues damage tissue and denature proteins
  - Take a lot of gnergy for water to evaporate, thus it removes a lot of energy